pfiller/Select-Parser/README.md

 ## Usage

-Simply Call
+Simply call:

     window.SelectParser.select_to_array( html_element )

-And Get Back
+And get back an ordered array of options:

     [
       # Groups